Quasiparticle cooling algorithms for quantum many-body state preparation: Discussion and outlook

 As pointed out in Ref.~\cite{RudnerCoolingArxiv2022}, and further highlighted by our analysis, systems with topological, non-local quasiparticles are more challenging to cool.
 On the fundamental level, this stems from lower bounds~\cite{bravyi2006lieb, hastings2011topological} on the preparation times of topologically ordered states (e.g., toric code).
 Exploring strategies of optimal cooling of such systems, for example by creating quasiparticle traps or making use of dynamical gauge fields \cite{kishony2023gauged}, is a promising direction of future research.
-Furthermore, it would be interesting to apply our analysis to quantum-critical points with gapless quasiparticles, and to study the possibility of cooling strongly interacting systems without long-lived quasiparticles.
-Generally, we may expect~\cite{chen2021fast} that algorithms similar to ours will be able to efficiently prepare low-energy states of \emph{thermalizing systems} (which rules out examples such as spin glasses, where cooling procedure will drive the system to one of the many metastable minima).